maxckelly/codeAcademyBootCamp/week-06/bootCamp-Day-17.md

   - `Views` folder - This is where all the pages you have are
   - `db` is all database driven
   - `modules` is how we want to read that information

-changes are better  Max's changes are better  Max's changes are better  Max's changes are better  Max's changes are better  Max's changes are better

-Change 1
-Change 2
-Change 3
-Change 4
-Change 5